 Remove the lid, decrease the heat to low, and simmer, uncovered, for at least 2 hours (if you can go as long as 12 and even 24 hours that’s even better!)

-As the broth simmers, some of the water will evaporate; add more if the vegetables begin to peek out.
+As the broth simmers, some of the water will evaporate; add more if the vegetables begin to peak out.
 Simmer until the full richness of the vegetables can be tasted.

 Strain the broth through a large, coarse-mesh sieve (remember to use a heat-resistant container underneath)